shadowed1/SlowBurnOpenTree/README.md

 # Slow-Burn OpenTree

-A slow-burn tech tree for players with Making History and Breaking Ground
+A slow-burn tech tree for players with Making History and Breaking Ground.
+OpenTree was created by sunnypunny: https://github.com/sunnypunny

 ![tree](https://i.imgur.com/5oVFetR.jpg)

 ## Features

 * Playtested down to 40% rewards on LunaMultiplayer
-* Harder mode means around 30k science is needed for full unlock of entire tree
+* Around 30k science is needed for full unlock of entire tree
 * 1.8m through 5m parts have more segmentation and slower progression
 * Science lab is no longer an easy unlock, forcing players to explore